mlcourses/lab-2-blog-post-group5_cs281/post.md

 #### 3. Testing

-During the second demo we tested our 4 to 1 multiplexer.
-As the title suggest there are 4 inputs: A,B,C,D and 2 selectors: S0 and S1.We noticed that if both of the selectors where low(0), the output would be input A. If S0 was high(1) and S1 was low(0), the output would be input B. if S0 was low(0) and S1 was high(1), the output would be input C. Finally, if both S0 and S1 where high(1), the out put would be input D.
+- During the second demo we tested our 4 to 1 multiplexer.
+We noticed that if both of the selectors where low (0), the output would be input A.

+- Regarding the outputs, we can refer to the truth table of the 4 to 1 mux.
+Basically, the voltage of the selector inputs determines which data input line is chosen to be negated to get the output since each output is the complement of the voltage of its corresponding data input line. (refer to the function table above).

+- Below is all the behaviors of our 4 to 1 MUX with all possible inputs:

 https://github.com/mlcourses/lab-2-blog-post-group5_cs281/assets/87928752/23f0f77e-daa6-49a6-a763-b6ba11e96249